-I'll tell you upfront, this question is more complicated than it sounds.
-In the past, I’ve seen numbers ranging from 200 words per page to even 500 words per page — pretty much all over the place.
-And being kind of a nerd (proud of that, by the way), I wanted to find a more reliable answer.
+In the past, I’ve seen numbers ranging from 200 words per page to even 500 words per page — authors can be all over the place when writing novels.
+Being kind of a nerd (and proud of it, by the way), I wanted to find a more reliable answer.

-So I sent out a call to authors on the Kindlepreneur email list (thank you guys, I really appreciate you), created a survey, and got 900+ responses — all with the single goal of figuring out the average number of words per page… according to Amazon.
-From that, I’ve been able to create a good rule of thumb for this.
-And I also discovered why there can be so much variation from one book to another.
+So I sent out a survey to authors on the Kindlepreneur email list and got 900+ responses, all with the single goal of figuring out the average number of words per page according to Amazon.
+(I really appreciate you guys)!

 How Amazon Calculates the Number of Pages in a Book